FionaMacNeill/researchportfolio/content/blog/2022/04/UX Camp Brighton Sticking Power/index.md

 So, you get a measure of the areas to focus on to get the maximum value from the user perspective.
 You also get a way to communicate that concisely to stakeholders via the following like the following statement.

->"76% of employee experience can be improved by focusing on 30% of the organisation."
+>76% of employee experience can be improved by focusing on 30% of the organisation.

 This session gave us an opportunity to practise and apply this method.
 Arif also gave us a series of scenarios where she had found the concept useful in her own work.